 - Current system deficiencies;

 - Updated service standards;

 - Accommodation of future growth;

-- Increases in ridership due to implementation of BLAST network (see Figure 7);
+- Increases in ridership due to implementation of BLAST network (see Figure 6);

 - Improvements to customer experience;

 - Transit priority measures; and

 - Funding sustainability.

-These strategies play a direct impact in improving the HSR bus routes as they exist within the Westdale neighbourhood.
-As identified in Figure 7, the B-Line LRT will traverse the Westdale neighbourhood along Main Street West.
-The B-Line LRT is anticipated to influence mode choices, transit accessibility and the adaptation of CLB design principles within the neighbourhood.
+These strategies play a direct impact in improving the HSR bus routes as they exist within the Ainslie Wood neighbourhood at present.
+As identified in Figure 6, the B-Line LRT will pass through the Ainslie Wood neighbourhood, along Main Street West.
+The B-Line LRT will have Implications to mode choices, transit accessibility and the adaptation of CLB design principles within the neighbourhood.